hitobito/hitobito/doc/development/08_oauth.md

 ### Accessing the JSON-API

-All endpoints except for the root group endpoint (`/groups`) from the [JSON API](05_rest_api.md) can be used with a personal OAuth access token (if the token has the `api` scope).
-As with personal tokens, there are two possibilities to use the API:
+All endpoints except for the root group endpoint (`/groups`) from the [JSON API](05_rest_api.md) can be used with a personal OAuth access token, if the token has the `api` scope.
+There are two possibilities to use the API:

 * **Query parameter**: Send `access_token` as query parameter in the URL, and append `.json` to the URL path
 ```bash